valentynkt/BackendGarden/content/notes/Multi-Factor Authentication.md

 > - **Something You Are**: Fingerprint scan
 > - **Somewhere You Are**: Location-based verification
 >
-> All four forms of authentication are required to gain access.
+> Access requires all four authentication factors.

 ## How MFA Works

-1. **User Login Attempt**: The user initiates a login attempt by entering their username and password.
+1. **Login Attempt**: The user initiates login by entering their primary credentials (e.g., username and password).
-2. **Initial Authentication**: The system verifies the user's credentials (username and password).
+2. **Primary Authentication**: The system verifies initial credentials.
-3. **Additional Verification**: The system requests additional authentication factors, such as:
+3. **Additional Verification**: The system requests further verification, such as:
-    - A **[[One-Time Password]] (OTP)** sent to the user's mobile device.
+    - An **[[One-Time Password]] (OTP)** sent to the user’s mobile device.
-    - A **[[Biometric Authentication|biometric scan]]**, such as a fingerprint or facial recognition.
+    - A **[[Biometric Authentication|biometric scan]]**, like a fingerprint or face scan.
-    - A **[[Hardware Token Authentication|Hardware Token]]** that generates an OTP.
+    - A **[[Hardware Token Authentication|hardware token]]** that generates an OTP.
-4. **Access Granted**: If the additional authentication factors are verified, the user is granted access.
+4. **Access Granted**: Upon verifying all factors, the user gains access.

 ## Summary

-Multi-Factor Authentication (MFA) is a critical security measure that enhances protection by requiring multiple forms of identification from users.
-While it introduces some complexity and potential costs, its benefits in terms of enhanced security and user trust make it an essential component of modern security strategies.
+Multi-Factor Authentication (MFA) is essential for modern security strategies, providing robust protection by requiring multiple identifiers.
+While MFA can introduce added complexity, its security benefits make it a critical tool in safeguarding sensitive information.